 Judge blocks Texas cutting Medicaid to Planned Parenthood new

-There are 3 comments on the KATV Little Rock story from 13 hrs ago, titled Judge blocks Texas cutting Medicaid to Planned Parenthood new.
-In it, KATV Little Rock reports that:
+There are 4 comments on the Turnto10.com story from 16 hrs ago, titled Judge blocks Texas cutting Medicaid to Planned Parenthood new.
+In it, Turnto10.com reports that:

 A federal judge ruled Tuesday that Texas can't cut off Medicaid dollars to Planned Parenthood over secretly recorded videos taken by anti-abortion activists in 2015 that launched Republican efforts across the U.S. to defund the nation's largest abortion provider.
 An injunction issued by U.S. District Sam Sparks of Austin comes after he delayed making decision in January and essentially bought Planned Parenthood an extra month in the state's Medicaid program.